kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

 Now head over the the View layer, CreatureActivity.

-Add a property for the viewmodel.
+Add a lateinit property for the viewmodel.

 ```kotlin
 private lateinit var viewModel: CreatureViewModel
 ```

-When using Architecture Component view models, you use ViewModelProviders to connect to the viewmodel, so add that call into onCreate()
+When working with Architecture Component view models, you use ViewModelProviders to connect to the viewmodel, so add that call into onCreate()

 ```kotlin
 viewModel = ViewModelProviders.of(this).get(CreatureViewModel::class.java)
 ```

-Next, replace the TODOs in the configureSpinnerListeners methods with calls to the viewmodel method we added.
+Next, replace the TODOs in the configureSpinnerListeners methods with calls to the viewmodel method we just added.

 ```kotlin
 viewModel.attributeSelected(AttributeType.INTELLIGENCE, position)